 During fiscal 2014, the Company announced further restructuring programs to improve the efficiency of its manufacturing, sales and engineering operations in EMEA including the restructuring of its manufacturing operations in Bulgaria.
-The restructuring of the Bulgaria operations was announced during the third quarter of fiscal 2014 and consists of the transfer of motive power and a portion of reserve power battery manufacturing to the Company's facilities in Western Europe.
-The Company estimates that the total charges for all actions announced during fiscal 2014 will amount to approximately \$23,400, primarily from non-cash charges related to the write-off of fixed assets and inventory of approximately \$11,000, along with cash charges for employee severance-related payments and other charges of \$12,400.
-The Company estimates that these actions will result in the reduction of approximately 500 employees upon completion.
-During fiscal 2014, the Company recorded restructuring charges of \$19,039 consisting of non-cash charges of \$10,089 related to the write-off of fixed assets and inventory, along with cash charges of \$8,950 related to employee severance.
-During fiscal 2015 an additional \$3,076 in restructuring charges were recorded consisting of non-cash charges of \$845 and cash charges of \$2,231.
-During fiscal 2014, the Company incurred \$2,130 in costs against the accrual and an additional \$7,607 was incurred in fiscal 2015.
-As of March 31, 2015, the reserve balance associated with these actions is \$1,221.
-The Company expects to be committed to an additional \$1,200 of restructuring charges in fiscal 2016 related to these actions and expects to complete the program during fiscal 2016.
+The restructuring of the Bulgaria operations was announced during the third quarter of fiscal 2014 and consisted of the transfer of motive power and a portion of reserve power battery manufacturing to the Company's facilities in Western Europe.
+This program was completed during the fourth quarter of fiscal 2016.
+Total charges for this program were \$22,930 primarily for cash expenses of \$11,996 for employee severance-related payments of approximately 500 employees and other charges and non-cash expenses of \$10,934 associated with the write-off of certain fixed assets and inventory.
+The Company recorded restructuring charges of \$22,115 through fiscal 2015, consisting of non-cash charges of \$10,934 and cash charges of \$11,181 and recorded an additional \$1,229 in cash charges and a favorable accrual adjustment of \$414 during fiscal 2016.
+The Company incurred \$9,737 of costs against the accrual through fiscal 2015, and incurred \$2,068 in costs against the accrual during fiscal 2016.

-During the third quarter of fiscal 2015, the Company announced a restructuring related to its manufacturing facility located in Jiangdu, the PRC, pursuant to which the Company transferred a significant portion of the manufacturing at that location to its other facilities in the PRC, as part of an expected closure of the Jiangdu facility in fiscal 2016.
-The Company estimates the total charges for this action will amount to approximately \$5,700, primarily for employee severance related payments and other charges.
-The Company recorded restructuring charges of \$3,870 during fiscal 2015 consisting of cash charges for employee severance-related payments associated with approximately 300 employees.
-During fiscal 2015 the Company incurred \$1,874 in costs against the reserve.
-As of March 31, 2015, the reserve balance associated with these actions is \$1,996.
-The Company expects to be committed to an additional \$1,800 of restructuring charges in fiscal 2016 related to these actions, and expects to complete the program during fiscal 2016.
+During the third quarter of fiscal 2015, the Company announced a restructuring related to its manufacturing facility located in Jiangdu, the People's Republic of China ("PRC"), pursuant to which the Company completed the transfer of the manufacturing at that location to its other facilities in PRC, as part of the closure of the Jiangdu facility in the first quarter of fiscal 2016.
+This program was completed during the fourth quarter of fiscal 2016.
+Total charges for this program were \$5,291 primarily for cash expenses of \$4,893 for employee severance-related payments of approximately 300 employees and other charges and non-cash expenses of \$398.
+The Company recorded cash restructuring charges of \$3,870 during fiscal 2015 and recorded an additional \$1,023 in cash charges and \$398 in non-cash charges during fiscal 2016.
+The Company incurred \$1,874 of costs against the accrual through fiscal 2015, and incurred \$2,970 in costs against the accrual during fiscal 2016.